krystal/uninterruptible/README.md

   config.tls_certificate = nil # Certificate to use for TLS, reads file from ENV['TLS_CERTIFICATE'] if set config.verify_client_tls_certificate = false # Should client TLS certificates be required and verifiyed?
 Falls back to ENV['VERIFY_CLIENT_TLS_CERTIFICATE'] config.client_tls_certificate_ca = nil # Path to a trusted CA for client certificates.
 Implies `config.verify_client_tls_certificate = true`.
-Falls back to ENV['CLIENT_TLS_CERTIFICATE_CA'] end
+Falls back to ENV['CLIENT_TLS_CERTIFICATE_CA'] config.allowed_networks = ['127.0.0.1/8', '2001:db8::/32'] # A list of networks that clients are allowed to connect from.
+If blank, all networks are allowed.
+Falls back to a comma-separated list from ENV['ALLOWED_NETWORKS'] end
 ```